Bride Ideas

 Bridal lehenga colours in powder blue with silver work for a fresh bridal style

-Design 12: An Indo-western blue lehenga set that blends tradition with a contemporary edge without forcing.
+12: An Indo-Western blue lehenga set that blends tradition with a contemporary edge without forcing.

 Sage Green and Mint Calm Tones